Is CBG or CBD better for my pet?

 There’s been a lot of talk in recent years about cannabidiol (CBD).
 This versatile molecule has taken the health and wellness world by storm—and you (or your pup) may have already tried it for yourselves.
 While the CBD hype is still going strong, there may be a new player set to take some of the spotlight: cannabigerol, or CBG.

-While still new to the cannabis and hemp markets, CBG is beginning to grow in popularity as more folks learn its many health benefits, leading many growers to begin breeding plants high in CBG.
+While still new to the cannabis and hemp markets, CBG is beginning to grow in popularity as more folks learn its many potential health benefits, leading many growers to begin breeding plants high in CBG.

 CBG and CBD Both Act on the Endocannabinoid System